 In another study, CRP levels at diagnosis were related to disease severity in patients with ulcerative colitis but had not in patients with Crohn’s disease .

-One study failed to find a link between CRP and colonic inflammation .
+However, one study failed to find a link between CRP and colon inflammation .

-Low-grade inflammation is linked to depression.
+Low-grade inflammation has been linked to depression.
 Several studies found a significant association between increased CRP and depressive symptoms.
-High levels were more frequent in patients with recurrent depression, especially in people who are overweight and have low HDL [33, 34, 35, 36].
+High levels were more frequent in people with recurrent depression, especially in those who were overweight and had low HDL cholesterol [30, 31, 32, 33].

-Hostility was also associated with increased levels of CRP .
+Hostility has also been associated with increased levels of CRP .

 Macular degeneration is a medical condition that may result in blurred vision or vision loss.

-Several studies suggest a close association between CRP and eye blood vessel disorders.
-People with higher CRP levels are more likley to get age-related macular degeneration, especially if their CRP levels are over 3 mg/L .
+Several studies suggest there may be a close association between CRP and eye blood vessel disorders.
+People with higher CRP levels were more likely to get age-related macular degeneration, especially if their CRP levels are over 3 mg/L .

-High CRP levels (> 3 mg/L) are associated with a two-fold increased risk of late-onset macular degeneration, compared to low levels (< 1 mg/L).
-Women with levels exceeding 5 mg/L may be at a threefold increased risk [40, 40].
+One study found that high CRP levels (> 3 mg/L) were associated with a two-fold increased risk of late-onset macular degeneration, compared to low levels (< 1 mg/L).
+In addition, women with levels exceeding 5 mg/L may be at a threefold increased risk .

-In the oldest-old, high CRP levels are associated with increased odds of all-cause dementia (memory decline), particularly in women .
+In 300 of the oldest of the old, high CRP levels have been associated with increased odds of all-cause dementia (memory decline), particularly in women .

-Secondly, it’s possible that cancer increases CRP, even in the early stages.
-If this is true, CRP may be used as an early cancer marker, even when a person has no symptoms.
-And lastly, high CRP may point to another underlying cause of cancer, such as inflammation, high stress, and chronic disease .
+Secondly, it’s possible that cancer increases CRP, even in the early stages (more likely).
+And lastly, high CRP may point to another underlying cause of cancer, such as inflammation, high stress, and chronic disease (most likely) .